jeremy-rifkin/Sorting-Benchmarks/README.md

 ## Benchmarking Strategy

-Here are some of the techniques used for mitigation:
+Algorithms are tested on a series of array sizes.
+For each array and each test size, 200 tests with randomly generated arrays are performed.
+Every algorithm is tested with the same 200 randomly generated arrays.

-- Instead of running all insertion sorts size=1,000 then all selection sorts size=1,000 etc. and everything sequentially, every single individual run for every algorithm and test size is setup and randomly shuffled.
+Instead of running all insertion sorts size=1,000 then all selection sorts size=1,000 etc. and everything sequentially, every single individual run for every algorithm and test size is setup and randomly shuffled.
 Then a thread pool begins performing benchmarks from the problem pool.
 This is an attempt to improve independence between individual runs.

-- ~~Preferential scheduling is requested from the os.
-This should improve consistency.~~ Currently not done due to lack of effect.
-- Threads sleep briefly between benchmark runs and only N_Cores / 2 threads are spun up.
+Threads sleep briefly between benchmark runs and only N_Cores / 2 threads are spun up.
 This is to help prevent thermal throttling and improve consistency of cache performance.

 We experimented with running a cache buster between every benchmark execution (writing to a massive block of memory to flush out the cache).
 However, this has been discarded because it was not highly